kyma-project/test-infra/task/go-unit-tests/0.1/README.md

 A unit-test-go Task is used to run unit tests for Go code.
 The task is tailored to be triggered by Prow as a ProwJob.
-It uses a golangci-lint tool to run the tests.
+It uses a built-in go test command to run unit tests.
-The GolangCI tool config is stored in the `.golangci.yaml` file in a repository hosting tested code.

 ## Compatibility